sabhiram/logictree/README.md

 go get github.com/sabhiram/logictree
 ```

+## Components

+The `tree` above is composed of nodes and leaves.

+A `Leaf` is a string expression containing a "truthy" statement (evaluates to `true` or `false` when the returned template is executed with a context).

+A `Node` is the entity that combines a logical operator with its `children`.
+The only supported node types are:
+1. Leaf
+2. And
+3. Or

+## How it works

+When `Combine` is called at any given `Node`, it recurses down the tree and combines all sub-trees into an evaluate-able string.
+Alternatively the caller may use the `Node`'s `GetTemplate` method to return a `*template.Template` version of the string which can be executed against various dynamic contexts for filtering, event monitoring and so on.

 ## Usage

 The idea here is to build a tree that represents some arbitrary grouping of logical statements, which when executed against a context of values will evaluate to `true` or `false`.
 This is useful for various if-this-then-that-esq scenarios.
 Here is one such example: